 We are very conveniently situated to provide easy access to many of the best attractions in Cornwall.
 There are too many to cover in detail here, but some of the most well known dog friendly (fully or partially) ones within just a few miles are:

-- The Eden Project – Top eco visitor attraction partially
+- The Eden Project – Top eco visitor attraction, partially dog-friendly

 - The Lost Gardens of Heligan – Mysterious gardens

 - Luxulyan Valley – Beautiful valley with old mine and mill workings

 - Pinetum Park – Largest collection of plants in the county

 - China clay museum – The only china clay museum in the UK